nianyinwu/CV_HW3/README.md

 Name: 吳年茵

 ## Introduction
-In this lab, we have to train a __instance segmentation__ model to solve a __instance segmentation task__ to segment the mask of four types of cells with 4+1 classes (including background).
+In this lab, we have to train an __instance segmentation__ model to solve an __instance segmentation task__ to segment the mask of four types of cells with 4+1 classes (including background).

 We use a dataset of 209 colored medical images for training and validation and 101 for testing.
 I adopted the __Mask R-CNN__ model in Pytorch as my based model, modified the number of output classes to match our task, and used ResNet's pre-trained weight.